-NICC provides reasonable options for enrolled National Guard/Reservist students called to active duty.
+NICC provides reasonable options for students called to active duty who are members of the lowa National Guard or reserve forces of the United States and the spouses of such members if the members have dependent children when they are ordered into active duty.
 Students will be required to meet with the VA Certifying Official and submit a copy of their assignment orders or letters from their commanding officers.
 A copy of the full policy may be obtained from the Registrar's Office.